Find your perfect

 Heated Electric Footrests, Foot Warmers & Massagers

-Curated footrests that warm cold feet under your desk and ease tired legs in the evening.
+Curated heated electric footrests, foot warmers, and massagers that warm cold feet under your desk and ease tired legs in the evening.
 Every pick links straight to Amazon, refreshed often.

 The appeal is partly comfort and partly practicality.
-A small footrest draws a fraction of the power of central heating or a space heater, so plenty of people reach for one to take the edge off without watching their energy bill climb.
+A small footrest or foot warmer draws a fraction of the power of central heating or a space heater, so plenty of people reach for one to take the edge off without watching their energy bill climb.
 It sits quietly under your desk or in front of your chair, ready whenever your feet need it.
+A massager works alongside that, giving tired feet a bit of relief at the end of a long stretch of sitting.

 They tend to earn their keep in a few familiar situations:

-- At a desk.
+• At a desk.
 Working from home or in a cold office, your feet are the part that goes numb first.
-A footrest keeps them warm through long stretches of sitting.
+A footrest or foot warmer keeps them warm through long stretches of sitting, and a massager helps when they start to feel tired.

-- In the living room.
-Settled in for the evening, a heated footrest pairs with a blanket for the kind of warmth that makes you want to stay put.
+• In the living room.
+Settled in for the evening, a heated footrest pairs with a blanket for the kind of warmth that makes you want to stay put, while a massager is an easy way to unwind.

-- In colder rooms.
-Home offices, sunrooms, and rooms that never quite hold heat are where a footrest does its best work.
+• In colder rooms.
+Home offices, sunrooms, and rooms that never quite hold heat are where a footrest or foot warmer does its best work.

-- Before bed.
-Warm feet make winding down easier, and a footrest is a simple way to get there.
+• Before bed.
+Warm feet make winding down easier, and a foot warmer or massager is a simple way to get there.

-What to Look For in a Heated Footrest
+What to Look For in a Heated Footrest, Foot Warmer, or Massager

-Most heated footrests work the same basic way: plug them in, choose a heat setting, and rest your feet.
+Most heated footrests and foot warmers work the same basic way: plug them in, choose a heat setting, and rest your feet.
+Massagers add a movement function on top of that.
 The differences that matter come down to a handful of things.

-- Heat settings.
+• Heat and massage settings.
 Adjustable temperature lets you match the warmth to the season, and many models add an auto shut-off timer.
+On massagers, look for a few intensity levels so you can keep it gentle or step it up.

-- Size and shape.
+• Size and shape.
 A flatter pad slides under a desk, while a wedge or bolster shape props your feet up in an armchair.
+Foot warmers and massagers come in compact builds that tuck away easily.

 Latest Picks